 Photograph © Ella Ronson + Andrew Chen

-He is a current Royal Philharmonic Society Composer (2021-22), and has enjoyed past collaborations with a number of musicians and ensembles including Wu Wei, Explore Ensemble (UK), Ensemble Offspring (AUS), and the National Children's Orchestras of Great Britain.
-Most recently, he had a set of commissions premiered by the Gould Piano Trio and Merton College Choir, at Cheltenham Music Festival 2022.
+He was a Royal Philharmonic Society Composer for 2021-22, and has enjoyed past collaborations with a number of musicians and ensembles including Wu Wei, Explore Ensemble (UK), Ensemble Offspring (AUS), and the National Children's Orchestras of Great Britain.
+During his time as RPS Composer, he had a set of commissions premiered by the Gould Piano Trio and Merton College Choir, at Cheltenham Music Festival 2022.
 Upcoming projects include, later in 2023, the recording and release of a revised version of ribbon, for saxophone octet, with the help of the Laefer Quartet (UK) and guests.

 Beyond his own creative practice, Andrew is a dedicated, passionate advocate for all forms of new music, and the musicians behind it.
 He is a Producer and Curator at ScoreFollower, the world’s most widely distributed free-to-access online platform for the dissemination of works by living composers, both as 'score videos' and through other related media, with a particular focus on widening access, and availability as an educational resource.
-He is also a member of The Ivors Academy's Classical Council and cross-genre Youth Council, he currently sits on its Classical Council.
+Previously a member of The Ivors Academy's cross-genre Youth Council, he currently sits on its Classical Council.
 He was also previously an inaugural ABRSM Composer Mentee (2021-22).